GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-08-6-business-glossary.md

 6. Search for data entries tagged by a particular term.
 7. Display related terms for a given data entry.

+At the time of authoring of this lab (July 2023), the feature is in preview and needs explicity allow-listing.

 ### Prerequisites for the lab